jdlt/jdlt/README.md

 ### DevSigner
 - Spanglish
-- from Donostia
+- from the Basque Country
-  - also in Madrid
+  - also in Madrid (Spain)

 #### Currently
 - learning to Code